TomFox7/tomfox7.github.io/Power-BI-samples-DAX-patterns/customer-churn/index.md

 ## Customer Churn DAX pattern

-2016 Faster New and Returning Customers [explained in SQLBI site](https://www.sqlbi.com/articles/computing-new-customers-in-dax/)
+2016-05 Faster New and Returning Customers [explained in SQLBI site](https://www.sqlbi.com/articles/computing-new-customers-in-dax/)
+This version of the measure is much faster than the one published in 2015.

 ```
   MEASURE Sales[NewCustomers] =